RossJSupple/RossJSupple/README.md

                <a href="https://github.com/RossJSupple/PasswordGen/">
                    <img alt="Static Badge" src="https://img.shields.io/badge/PasswordGen-%23d6294e">
                </a>
-               - Simple Password Generator using Python which will write the passwords to a new file
+               - Simple Password Generator using Python which will write the passwords to a new file, the user may choose how many passwords to genereate and their length, the program will then ask whether to write the passwords into a file with the format of Name/Password, the file be placed in the same directory as the program.
            </p>
     </div>
 </div>